arthur87/appiconset/README.base.md

 # Guide

-## Square icons

-Create an app icon from a 1024px x 1024px image.
+Create multiple app icons from one image.

 ```
 $ appiconset g -i='sample.jpg' -o='output'
 ```

+## Square icons

+Create an app icon from a 1024px x 1024px image.

 A Contents.json and several png files will be created.
 Copy these files to AppIcon.appiconset in the Xcode project.